Call to connect with a licensed agent

 2. The wrong bank account number

 Don’t give away any tax credits to a stranger – make sure your routing and account numbers are correct.
-Direct deposit is the fastest way to receive tax returns, but make sure you check (and double check!) those numbers.
+Direct deposit is the fastest way to receive tax refunds, but make sure you check (and double-check!) those numbers.

 3. Missing forms